 Ohio Means Jobs Apprentice Opportunities

 1-888-296-7541 (option 2)

 Duration: 2144 job training and classroom hours

 Ohio has more than 900 Registered Apprenticeship programs in fields as diverse as construction, energy, healthcare, manufacturing, and utilities.
 Each program includes, at a minimum, 2,000 hours of structured on-the-job training and 144 hours per year of related classroom instruction.
 Businesses gain access to a pool of workers who have been trained at a reasonable cost to industry specifications.

 Training services – 513-771-4800 ext.
 6214

 Cost: Referral from Opportunities for Ohioans with Disabilities

 Field: Custodial, Food Service, Retail, Office Procedures and Computer Technology

-Ohio Valley Goodwill offers a wide variety of vocational rehabilitation opportunities for individuals, and individuals with disabilities, to assist with finding community employment.
+This program offers a wide variety of vocational rehabilitation opportunities for individuals, and individuals with disabilities, to assist with finding community employment.
 Training services include custodial, food service, retail, office procedures and computer technology, short-term soft skills training.
-Certifications include Microsoft Certified Application Specialist.
+Certifications include the Microsoft Certified Application Specialist.